Create New Functions¶

 To make it smoother, we could apply an exponential moving average with coefficient α to the scaling vector.
 We will apply the moving average on states from the same episode, and reset it at every new episode.
 This example shows how the scaling vector can be stored between states.

-class MovingScaledNodeBipartite(NodeBipartite): def __init__(self, alpha, *args, **kwargs): # Construct parent class with other parameters super().__init__(*args, **kwargs) self.alpha = alpha def reset(self, model): super().reset(model) # Reset exponential moving average (ema) on new episode self.column_ema = None self.row_ema = None def obtain_observation(self, model): obs = super().obtain_observation(model) # Compute max absolute vector for current observation column_max_abs = np.abs(obs.column_features).max(0) row_max_abs = np.abs(obs.row_features).max(0) if self.column_ema is None: # New exponential moving average on new episode self.column_ema = column_max_abs self.row_ema = row_max_abs else: # Update exponential moving average self.column_ema = self.alpha * column_max_abs + (1 - alpha) * self.column_ema self.row_ema = self.alpha * row_max_abs + (1 - alpha) * self.row_ema # Scale features and return new observation obs.column_features[:] /= self.column_ema obs.row_features[:] /= self.row_ema return obs
+class MovingScaledNodeBipartite(NodeBipartite): def __init__(self, alpha, *args, **kwargs): # Construct parent class with other parameters super().__init__(*args, **kwargs) self.alpha = alpha def before_reset(self, model): super().before_reset(model) # Reset exponential moving average (ema) on new episode self.column_ema = None self.row_ema = None def extract(self, model, done): obs = super().extract(model, done) # Compute max absolute vector for current observation column_max_abs = np.abs(obs.column_features).max(0) row_max_abs = np.abs(obs.row_features).max(0) if self.column_ema is None: # New exponential moving average on new episode self.column_ema = column_max_abs self.row_ema = row_max_abs else: # Update exponential moving average self.column_ema = self.alpha * column_max_abs + (1 - alpha) * self.column_ema self.row_ema = self.alpha * row_max_abs + (1 - alpha) * self.row_ema # Scale features and return new observation obs.column_features[:] /= self.column_ema obs.row_features[:] /= self.row_ema return obs

 Here, you can notice how we used the constructor to be able to customize the coefficient of the